Up-to-date tuition information and rates are available on the Bursar's Office website.

 In addition to classroom instruction, your tuition supports faculty, student services, campus operations, and campus administration.

 Proof of Funding

-In order to satisfy the immigration regulations necessary to obtain, or continue on, an F-1 or J-1 student visa, international students need to demonstrate "proof of funding" for their studies at CU-Boulder and "proof of English proficiency."
+In order to satisfy the immigration regulations necessary to obtain, or continue on, an F-1 or J-1 student visa, international students need to demonstrate "proof of English proficiency" for their studies at CU-Boulder and "proof of funding."

 Your proof of funding information is used for immigration purposes only; the admissions decision will be made by your department independently of this information.
 This form does NOT need to be submitted prior to the application deadline.

 We cannot issue any immigration documents (the I-20 or DS-2019) until both “proof of English proficiency” and “proof of funding” have been fulfilled.

 If you have any questions about this form, or the international aspect of your application, please email the International Admissions Office at email@example.com.

 The University of Colorado Boulder offers fellowship support to entering and continuing regular degree-seeking graduate students on the basis of academic promise or academic success.
 Students are nominated by their home departments.
 Please check with your department to see if you need to complete additional forms to be considered for a fellowship.